Israel–Sudan normalization agreement: History

 In August 2020, the US Secretary of State toured several Arab League countries, including Sudan.
-On September 15, 2020, UAE and Bahrain signed with Israel the Abraham Accords and thus became the first Arab country to sign a peace deal with Israel since Jordan in 1994.
+On September 15, 2020, UAE and Bahrain signed the Abraham Accords with Israel, and thus became the first Arab country to sign a peace deal with Israel since Jordan in 1994.
 Mauritania recognized Israel in 1999 but cut ties 10 years later.
 It was reported that Sudan and Oman were also expected to sign the accords after the US elections.

 On October 19, 2020, President Trump tweeted that he would remove Sudan from the list of countries it considers state sponsors of terrorism as soon as its government had deposited $335 million in promised compensation for victims of the bombings of the American embassies in Kenya and Tanzania in 1998 and the USS Cole in 2000, and on October 22, Sudan's information minister said Thursday that the money had been deposited.
 Sudan had hosted Osama bin Laden in Khartoum between 1991 and 1996.

 In mid-October 2020, Sudanese businessman Abu Al-Qasim Bortom visited Israel to accelerate the normalization process.
 On October 22, 2020, an Israeli delegation visited Sudan, where they met with Abdel Fattah al-Burhan for talks on the normalization of ties between the two countries.
 On October 23, 2020, Israel and Sudan agreed to a deal to normalize ties.
 President Trump, Sudanese Chairman of the Sovereignty Council Abdel Fattah al-Burhan, Sudanese Prime Minister Abdalla Hamdok, and Israeli Prime Minister Benjamin Netanyahu took part in a conference call on October 23 and subsequently announced the agreement.
 Sudan's acting foreign minister said on October 23 on state TV that Sudan's agreement will depend on approval from its yet-to-be formed legislative council.